Xyla Foxlin: Biography

 Foxlin grew up in the Boston area and attended Lexington High School.
 As a sophomore, she found part-time work by using a hyperlocal job search website called HelpAroundTown.
 She was captain of the school's robotics team in her junior and senior years.
-She attended Case Western University and majored in mechanical and aerospace engineering where she was described in a magazine as a "robotics whiz kid".
+She attended Case Western Reserve University and majored in mechanical and aerospace engineering where she was described in a magazine as a "robotics whiz kid".
 She was president of the college's robotics mining team.

 While in Cleveland, she entered a beauty contest and won the title for Miss Greater Cleveland; her skill was playing a violin using a Tesla coil that she developed.

 In 2017 when she was doxxed and harassed by an anonymous Twitter follower, she subpoenaed Twitter to find the identity of her harasser; it turned out she was a woman and fellow robotics student that Foxlin had once mentored.

 In 2018, Foxlin was named as one of Crain's Cleveland Business's most Notable Women in Technology.